AndreEnes/AndreEnes.github.io/projects.md

 - You can't do everything.
 You can't test everything.
 Exploration is crucial, but it has to end at a certain time.
 Otherwise, you'll be stuck in the universe of possibilities.
 - Code becomes legacy the moment it is written.
+- One looks at a million datasets, but none ever truly matches your expectations.

 ## ML Regression Toolkit (Internship)